Yandex Cloud

 • Non-replicated SSDs and ultra high-speed network SSDs with three replicas: In increments of 93 GB.

 • Select the storage capacity for your data and backups.
-For more information on how backups take up storage space, see Backups.
+For more information, see Backups.

 • Optionally, select Encrypted disk to encrypt the disk with a custom KMS key.